 The way ultrasound is used at the point of care can help drive and change patient care every day.
-Ahead lies a continuing demand and desire for increased standards of quality for healthcare delivery, for everybody.
-And so too does the demand for ultrasound: more available, more connected, more at the patient's side.

-which is really exceptional.
+Ahead lies a continuing demand and desire for increased standards which is really exceptional.

 'Biotronik has invested heavily over the years in its Home Monitoring System and that is borne out in this trial.
 The most important aspect with the devices is the ability to make a diagnosis, that comes first and foremost, as well as the implantation procedure being not too invasive,' Ooi pointed out.